 - You can also use physical copies of previous albums as incentives to attend gigs – if you’re sitting on a pile of CDs that never sold, why not give one away with each ticket sold for a show?

-- You could also do a ‘two for one’ deal where people can buy the new album plus an older one at a price that is simply too good to be believed.
+- You could also do a ‘two for one’ deal where people can buy the new album plus an older one.

 - Rework a song for your new album.
 You might have a killer track on an older release - but one which suffered from a terrible production.
 Give it another go and release it as your next single.
 Who knows; it might be a hit second time round.